 At Vine House Farm we see renewable energy as an important aspect of life and indeed a key aspect of saving our planet.
-Our world is progressively being destroyed, and one of the ways we see of reversing this trend is by harnessing natural energy.
+Our world is progressively being destroyed by man and one of the ways we see of reversing this trend is by harnessing natural energy.
 Of course there is far more to sustainability than just using renewable energy: We can use less energy by insulating our homes better, use low energy light bulbs, and make our car journeys more effective.

 We should think to the future.
 If we install solar panels or a wind turbine it may be a long time paying for itself and not be regarded as a paying proposition, but it could be regarded as an insurance policy or a pension, as eventually the world's dependency on oil will have to come to an end.

 We harness renewable energy in a number of ways here at Vine House Farm:

 Since 1980 Vine House Farm house and office has been heated by straw or wood.
 With the Biomass boiler we now also heat the farm shop and museum.
 Nicholas estimates that he would have used 500,000 litres of oil without his biomass boiler.

 We would like to think that the wind turbines we have on the farm show the district that we are serious about renewable energy.
 The wind farm consists of eight turbines in total, with three being on our farm.
 Each turbine is rated as a 2mw turbine, are 100m tall to the top tip and the farm produces enough energy to power nearly 9000 homes per year.
 The electricity produced by these turbines is put directly into the main grid.

 We also have two 100kw wind turbines on our farm at Baston Fen, constructed in 2011.
 We use some of the energy that these produce to power our potato cold store at Baston Fen, and the excess is exported to the grid.